Green Lantern (film): Plot

-Billions of years ago on Earth-12, (Note: The Arrowverse crossover event "Crisis on Infinite Earths" establishes that the 2011 film version of Green Lantern takes place on the world of Earth-12.) the Guardians of the Universe used the green essence of willpower to create an intergalactic police force called the Green Lantern Corps.
-They divided the universe into 3,600 sectors, with one Green Lantern per sector.
+Billions of years ago, the Guardians of the Universe used the green essence of willpower to create an intergalactic police force called the Green Lantern Corps.
+They divided the universe into 3,600 sectors, with one assigned Green Lantern per sector.

-Abin Sur of Sector 2814 defeats the malevolent being Parallax and imprisons him in the Lost Sector on the desolate planet Ryut.
+Abin Sur of Sector 2814 defeats the malevolent being Parallax, and imprisons him in the Lost Sector on the desolate planet Ryut.
 Years later, Parallax escapes from prison after becoming strengthened by an encounter with crash survivors who had accidentally fallen into the dugout where he was imprisoned.
-Parallax feeds on their fear to gain strength before pursuing and mortally wounding Abin Sur, who escapes and crash-lands on Earth commanding his power ring to find a worthy successor.
+Parallax pursues and mortally wounds Abin Sur.
+Abin Sur escapes, and crash-lands on Earth, commanding his power ring to find a worthy successor.

-Hal Jordan, a cocky test pilot working at Ferris Aircraft, is chosen by the ring and transported to the crash site.
-Abin Sur appoints him a Green Lantern, telling him to take the lantern and speak the oath, but dies before Hal can begin recitation of the oath.
-The ring teleports Hal to the planet Oa, where he meets veteran Corps members Tomar-Re, Kilowog, and Corps leader Sinestro, who believes he is unfit and fearful.
-Disheartened by his extreme training sessions and Sinestro's doubts, Hal quits and returns to Earth keeping the power ring and lantern.
+Hal Jordan, a cocky test pilot working at Ferris Aircraft, is chosen by the ring, and transported to the crash site.
+Abin Sur provides Hal with his ring, telling him to place it in the lantern and speak the oath, before succumbing from his wounds.
+Hal takes the lantern, recites the oath, and declares himself as a Green Lantern.
+The ring teleports Hal across outer space to the planet Oa (homeworld of the Green Lanterns), where he meets veteran Corps members: Tomar-Re, Kilowog, and leader Sinestro.
+During his extreme training sessions, Sinestro believes Hal is unable to harness the power of the ring due to his lack of will.
+Disheartened by Sinestro's doubts, Hal quits and returns to Earth, keeping the power ring.

-Meanwhile, scientist Hector Hammond is summoned by his father, Senator Robert Hammond, to a secret government facility to perform an autopsy on Abin Sur's body under the watchful eye of Amanda Waller.
-A piece of Parallax inside the corpse enters Hammond, giving him psychic powers at the cost of his health and sanity.
-After discovering that he was chosen for the secret work only due to his father's influence and not for his own abilities, Hammond attempts to kill his father by telekinetically sabotaging his helicopter at a massive party with the use of Parallax's power.
-Hal saves the senator and the party guests, including his childhood sweetheart Carol Ferris.
+Scientist Hector Hammond is summoned by his father, Senator Robert Hammond, to a secret government facility to perform an autopsy on Abin Sur's body under supervision of Amanda Waller.
+A piece of Parallax's DNA inside the corpse enters Hammond, giving him psychic powers at the cost of his health and sanity.
+Hector develops a personal resentment towards his father, and plans to kill him by telekinetically sabotaging his helicopter at a massive party.
+Hal saves the senator and party guests, including his childhood sweetheart Carol Ferris.
+Hector rampages the government facility, and uses his telekinesis to incinerate his surviving father.
+Hal telepathically connects with Hector, and realizes Parallax is approaching Earth to devour fear from its inhabitants.